 Nearly every text is dependent on a previous text or text tradition, whether as a commentary or revision or expansion or abbreviation.
 And nearly every text is itself a composition of an elaborate set of references and citations linking the corpus together.

-The result of these various intertextual dependencies compounded over centuries is an amazing tapestry that, taken together, could show us the migration, mutation, and development of ideas leading directly to the events of the Renaissance, the Reformation, and the Scientific Revolution.
+The result of these various intertextual dependencies compounded over centuries is an amazing tapestry that, taken together, could show us the migration, mutation, and development of ideas bringing about the Renaissance and the Reformation, and leading directly to the Enlightenement and the Scientific Revolution.

 The problem, again, is that the current publication paradigm makes it impossible for us to see this tapestry.
 If we are ever to see the whole, we must find a collaborative solution that allows the small contributions of individuals and editors to be aggregated over time into an organized and navigable network.